Jmaharman/fsharp-a-beginners-guide/Lessons/day-02-functions.md

 # Day 2 - Functions

 Today's lesson we will start on functions.
 Functions are a first class citizen in F#, which they are meant to be in C# too, but in a lesser way.
 In C# there are Method Groups which are the functions you define on your classes, static or otherwise.
-You also have Func<T> and Action<T>, which is what you pass into methods like Linq Select, Where, statements.
-A Method Group is different to a Func or Action, although it can be cast to one when necessary.
+You also have `Func<T>` and `Action<T>`, which is what you pass into methods like Linq Select, Where, statements.
+A Method Group is different to a `Func` or `Action`, although it can be cast to one when necessary.
 You all know how to make a method group in C#

 ```csharp
 public class Example